digamo/diflix/README.md

 </p>

 ## 📖 About
-<p>Diflix Project - Web application using ReactJS with the list of the most accessed videos by Diego Gomes.</p>
+<p>Diflix Project - Web application using ReactJS, reproducing Netflix layout, with the list of the most accessed videos by Diego Gomes.
+The list of videos is accessed from Json published on the Heroku website.</p>
 <p>#ImmersionReact by Alura.</p>

 <p><a href="https://diflix.vercel.app/" target="_blank">Take a look!</a></p>